-The Stillwater Floodplain Restoration project was a salmon habitat restoration project located in the Stillwater Reach of the Snoqualmie River on public lands stewarded by WDFW and an adjacent private farm.
+The Stillwater Floodplain Restoration project was a salmon habitat restoration project located in the Stillwater Reach of the Snoqualmie River, western Washington State, on public lands stewarded by WDFW and an adjacent private farm.
 Natural, habitat-forming aquatic processes in this reach of the Snoqualmie have been impaired by shore armament, a lack of stable large woody debris, and reduced forest cover.

 To accomplish the restoration goals, approximately 2,100 lineal feet of bank armorment along the right bank was removed, the bank was re-sloped to the natural shoreline gradient, flood fence poles were installed on the uppermost bench of the river bank area, native trees were planet, and a failing culvert was replaced.